Pairing: Simon & Garfunkel

 That did the trick, Joanna relaxed momentarily before tensing up again: “What happened?
 Why did you leave school early?”

-Paul, who thought he was off the hook, was trying to escape.
-Her prying eyes scanning him again.
+Paul, who thought he was off the hook, was trying to escape again.
+Her prying eyes scanning his back.

 “I didn’t sleep well the night before, I was tired.
 I nearly fainted in front of the class.”